Meghan Markle Cheers on Prince Harry at Charity Polo Match

 Prince Harry got himself a super cute cheerleader at his latest charity polo match.

 As viewers across the pond prepared to watch Saturday's 2017 Kentucky Derby, the 32-year-old royal mounted his own horse and took part in the Audi Polo Challenge at Coworth Park Polo Club in Ascot, England.
-His girlfriend, actress Meghan Markle, was seen cheering him from the sidelines, wearing a long dark dress and white jacket.
+His girlfriend, actress Meghan Markle, was seen cheering him from the sidelines, wearing a long navy dress and white jacket.
+It marked the couple's first public event together.

+This marks the first public event the two have attended together, although they were not photographed together.

 Kensington Palace confirmed their relationship in November.
 They have since spent time together in Toronto, where she lives and films Suits, his native London, Norway and Jamaica, where they attended his best friend's wedding.
-While the two have been photographed together, they have yet to make their official public debut as a couple at an official event.

 Mark Cuthbert/UK Press via Getty Images